The Wasp (2024 film): Production

 Hampstead Theatre to the Trafalgar Theatre with Myanna Buring and Laura Donnelly in the roles of Carla and Heather.

 Production of the film was announced in September 2022 with Guillem Morales, Natalie Dormer and Naomie Harris on board with production company XYZ Films, who also handled worldwide sales.
 Their producers Nate Bolotin and Maxime Cottray were announced to be joined by James Harris and Leonora Darby of Tea Shop Productions, Sean Sorensen of Royal Viking Entertainment, and Matthew B. Schmidt of Paradise City Films.

 Principal photography took place in Bath, England in November 2022.

 Release

-The Wasp had its world premiere at the 2024 Tribeca Film Festival on 13 June 2024.
-It received a very limited theatrical release in the United States by Shout!
+The Wasp had its world premiere at the 2024 Tribeca Festival on 13 June 2024.
+It received a very limited theatrical release in the U.S. by Shout!
 Studios on 30 August 2024, peaking at 98 theatres.

 Reception

 Box office

 In the United States and Canada, The Wasp grossed $36,878, with $9,109 in other territories, for a worldwide total of $45,987.